Bicycle Attorney Michael A. Colbach Attorney at Law, PC is a Portland, Oregon bicycle accident attorney and trial lawyer with proven results.

 Of course Portland is a city that embraced Vision Zero.
 With Federal transportation support and local advocates, engineers and traffic design experts, our transportation future is looking brighter.

-Portland Transportation Vision Zero Action
+Portland Transportation Vision Zero Action Plan (2016)

-The interactive Portland crash map 2011 - 2023 data
+The Portland high crash map

-The interactive Portland crash map gives users a sense of where potential dangerous roads are because it shows where traffic deaths and injury accidents have occured.
-You can see pedestrians only, bicyclists, or all crash data.
 "In 2022, 63 people died in traffic crashes in Portland.
 That is the same number of people killed in 2021, and a higher death toll than we've seen in at least three decades."

 Green Bike Lanes, Blue Bike Lanes, Portland Bicycle History

-City of Portland Transportation Office Green Bike Box Press Release
+City of Portland Transportation Office Green Bike Box Press Release (internet archive)

 Before Green Bike Boxes, and Bike Lanes, Portland Had Blue Bike Lanes.